commercetools/commercetools-sunrise-java-training/README.md

-# commercetools-sunrise-java-demo
+# commercetools-sunrise-java-training

-Sunrise template shop using Sunrise Framework
+project for use in the Sunrise training (WIP)